 Under Winemaker Bruce McGuire the winery and vineyards have grown in size and prestige producing outstanding wines that are now available throughout the country and exported to Canada, Japan, Germany, Switzerland and now China.
 The Wine Bistro is both a showcase for these wines and for the culinary art of their Chef.
 Telephone: 805-969-7520 Web: Wine Bistro.

-Best Montecito Hotels
+Best Montecito Area Hotels

 Coast Village Inn

 Built in 1935, Coast Village Inn offers a relaxing retreat for family vacations, romantic getaways, and wine-tasting tours.
-Plan your escape and get ready to relax and unwind on California’s Central Coast.
-With 28 guest rooms to choose from, we can accommodate nearly any size group.
+Plan your escape and get ready to relax and unwind on California's Central Coast.
+With 28 guest rooms to choose from, they can accommodate nearly any size group.

 Blue Sands Inn